 - Review the financial report preparation process for accurate, complete, credible, and timely information disclosure by coordinating with the external auditor and executives responsible for preparing quarterly and annual reports

-- Consider connected transactions which may cause conflicts of interest; ensure conformance to SET to ensure that they are reasonable and in CPN's best interests
+- Consider connected transactions which may cause conflicts of interest; ensure conformance to laws and SET regulations to ensure that they are reasonable and in CPN’s best interests

 - Consider the accurate and complete disclosure of information in case of connected or related transactions or other transactions that may cause conflict of interest